 Vacancies for attorney and support positions are posted by specific job vacancy announcements.
 Qualification requirements vary for each position and will be specified in each vacancy announcement.

 Attorney vacancies are posted on the following web site: www.justice.gov/legal-careers.

 Support staff positions are posted on the following web site: www.usajobs.gov

-Our office also has opportunities for law students, college students, and high school students.
+Our office also has opportunities for law students and college students.

 Law students work in our office under Externship programs wherein they receive course credit, or a school sponsored internship program.
-Limited paid positions are available.
 Students gain experience researching and writing on a variety of civil and criminal legal issues, participating in case development and have an opportunity to observe federal court proceedings.